ExpiringFrog/deribingo/README.md

     "testnet": true
 }
 ```
-recheck your credentials or ask for help.
+re-check your credentials or ask for help.

 ## Usage